 (d) The pharmacist‑manager shall develop and implement a system of inventory record‑keeping and control that will enable that pharmacist‑manager to detect any shortage or discrepancy in the inventories of controlled substances at that pharmacy at the earliest practicable time.

-(e) The pharmacist‑manager shall maintain authority and control over any and all keys to the pharmacy and shall be responsible for the security of the pharmacy.
-If no pharmacist will be present in the pharmacy for a period of 90 minutes or more, the pharmacy shall be secured to prohibit unauthorized entry.
+(e) The pharmacist‑manager shall maintain authority and control over all access to the pharmacy and shall be responsible for the security of the pharmacy.
+Except as provided in Rules .1413(c) and .1616(c)(1) and (2) of this Chapter, a pharmacist must be present at both the opening and closing of the pharmacy.
+If no pharmacist will be present in the pharmacy for a period of 90 minutes or more between the opening and closing of the pharmacy, the pharmacy shall be secured to prohibit unauthorized entry.

-(f) These duties shall be in addition to the specific duties of pharmacist‑managers at institutional pharmacies and pharmacies in health departments as set forth in the rules in this Chapter.
+(f) These duties shall be in addition to the duties of pharmacist‑managers as set forth in the other rules in this Chapter.

-(g) A person shall not simultaneously serve as pharmacist‑manager at more than one pharmacy, unless:
+(g) A person shall not simultaneously serve as pharmacist‑manager for more than one permit, unless: